 Dandelion is a generally safe herb, even for pregnant and breastfeeding women, young children, and the elderly.

-If problems with the bile ducts, gallbladder, or gallstones are present, check with a physical before using dandelion.
+If you have problems with bile ducts, gallbladder, or gallstones, check with a healthcare professional before using dandelion medicinally.

 Fritchey, Philip.
 Practical Herbalism.
 Whitman Publications, Warsaw, Indiana.
 2004. (found here)